SumoLogic/sumologic-azure-function/README.md

 Now choose build your own template in the editor option and in new window upload azuredeploy.json file and click on save.
 In new window check the T&C and click on Purchase.

+If you get any error it may be due to multiple deployments of this function so delete old deployments before creating new one.

 This will most of the resources and configurations.
 Some specific Azure integration require extra configuration.

 EventHubs: